govsocial-org/govsocial-org.github.io/docs/building/domains.md

 ### Record Ownership Tracking

-You will experience conflicts between the default `TXT` DNS records that ExternalDNS uses to track the DNS records it manages, and any actual `TXT` records that you need (for DMARC, for example).
-You will need to set the `txtSuffix` value to `"txt"` in the external-dns overrides file to avoid [this issue](https://github.com/kubernetes-sigs/external-dns/issues/262/). `txtPrefix` doesn't seem to work.
+You will experience conflicts between the default `TXT` DNS records that ExternalDNS uses to track the DNS records it manages, and any actual `TXT` records that you need (for [DKIM](https://www.dkim.org/), for example).
+You will need to set the `txtSuffix:` value to `"txt"` in the external-dns overrides file to avoid [this issue](https://github.com/kubernetes-sigs/external-dns/issues/262/). `txtPrefix:` doesn't seem to work.

 Even after all this, we were unable to get two things to work at all:

 - An `A` record for our "naked domain"
-- The `MX` and `TXT` records necessary for our custom domain to work with AWS SES.
+- The `MX` and `TXT` records necessary for our custom domain to work with AWS SES

 This is the point at which we gave up and reverted to manual DNS record entry.
 YMMV.